haideralipunjabi/blog-haideralipunjabi/content/posts/dynamic-twitter-header-using-python.md

 ## The Idea

 The idea is really simple, make a Dynamic Twitter Header that display's the likes and retweets of the Tweet announcing the header.
-Since the header will change when users interact with the Tweet, the user
+Since the header will change when users interact with the Tweet, more users will interact with it, just to see the header update.
+I was expecting the likes/retweets on the tweet to increase after I publish this blog, but it has already become one of my top tweets while I am typing this.

+Although I hadn't planned it initially, after receiving feedback from what little audience I have on my Twitter, I also added the Latest 3 Followers to the header.

+## Demo

+Before starting the actual tutorial, you can check my header on [my Twitter (@HAliPunjabi)](https://twitter.com/HAliPunjabi) and the [related Tweet ]()

+## Prerequisite - Twitter